Mystodan/haskell-one/README.md

 ##### By Daniel Hao Huynh

 ## Testing
-###### **Used Hspec**
+###### **Used Hspec and DocTest**
+> Testing was done in /test/Spec.hs
->[Hspec](http://hspec.github.io) is a well-designed BDD-style library and DSL wrapper on top of `HUnit` and `QuickCheck` property testing.
+> [Hspec](http://hspec.github.io) is a well-designed BDD-style library and DSL wrapper on top of `HUnit` and `QuickCheck` property testing.
 Check it out.
 Use it!
 Use it to write simple tests for your pure functions.
 Those functions are simple enough that coming up with invariants for property testing should be easy.
 Also, when doing property testing you can compare YOUR functions with build-in functions!

+## Functions
+> All functions were done inside /src/Lib.hs<br>

+> /app/Main.hs has no functions
-## Lists
+### Lists

 Most of those exercises have equivalent functions already defined in the standard library or Preamble.
 Do not use the standard function to solve the problem, but use other methods to achieve the same result.